 To avoid any unnecessary effort on your behalf we would welcome the opportunity to attempt to resolve with you the matter with which you are dissatisfied before you resort to a formal complaint.

-The Pensions Advisory Service (T PAS)
+MoneyHelper

-TPAS provides independent and impartial information about pensions, free of charge, to members of the public.
-T PAS is available to assist members and beneficiaries of the scheme with any pension query they have or any general requests for information or guidance concerning their pension benefits.
-T PAS can be contacted:
+MoneyHelper is provided by the Money and Pensions Service.
+MoneyHelper provides independent and impartial information about pensions, free of charge, to members of the public.
+MoneyHelper is available to assist members and beneficiaries of the scheme with any pension query they have or any general requests for information or guidance concerning their pension benefits.
+MoneyHelper can be contacted:

-In writing: 11 Belgrave Road, London, SW1V 1RB
+In writing: 120 Holborn, London, EC1N 2TD

 By telephone: 0800 011 3797

-Website: www.pensionsadvisoryservice.org.uk (where you can submit an online enquiry form).
+Website: www.moneyhelper.org.uk/en/pensions-and-retirement/

 The Pensions Ombudsman (T P O)

 T P O deals only with pension complaints.
 It can help if you have a complaint or dispute about the administration and / or management of a personal or occupational pension scheme.
 Some examples of the types of complaints it considers are (this list is not exhaustive):